 - Commercial MapR M5 Enterprise Edition for Apache Hadoop deployments

-You must configure the Warehouse Connector to write to a remote destination using Secure File Transfer Protocol (SFTP).
+You can configure the Warehouse Connector to write to a remote destination using Secure File Transfer Protocol (SFTP).
 The remote destination can be a remote server that is NFS mounted to the MapR cluster or it can be a remote staging server.

 By default, in the remote destination the Warehouse Connector writes data in the following directory structure: